raybuhr/resume/README.md

 ***Braintree*** builds tools to help businesses accept payments across the globe.

 At Braintree, I helped lead the Data Research team to innovate and build analytical solutions to our most pressing business needs.
 We explored problems like fraud and anomaly detection, customer retention, financial forecasting, and causal inference within payment flows.
 I served as the machine learning expert for new product initiatives.

+**Churn**

+-   Inherited a project 6 months in with very little progress and was able to turn it into a batch prediction job that led to the successful intervention and retention of multiple enterprise customers that our account management team did not know had already started to look at other solutions.
+-   A/B tested multiple algorithms against each other, but picked the one that was easiest to explain the predictors (Logistic Regression) rather than the most accurate (Neural Network) so that our account managers could have context going into calls with the customers predicted most likely to churn.

+**Dispute Evidence Recommendations**

+- Paired with disputes feature engineering team to build a NLP pipeline to categorize evidence and a logistic regression model to predict likelihood of a merchant winning a chargeback dispute, with estimated impact of 5-30% improvements in win rate for most merchants (potentially saving them millions per year).
+- Deployed models to production using AWS Sagemaker, Kubernetes, and Redis.
+- Partnered with Customer Success team to identify over 200 customers to pilot launch for and setup reporting and dashboard for tracking success.

 | Company               | Title                   | Dates                |
 |:----------------------|:------------------------|:---------------------|